 Continuing with the franchise favorites, who would’t ant to pilot the U.S.S.
 Enterprise?
 NCC-1701A of the Star Trek fleet has a cool dock, surprisingly accurate design and lots of cool lights and sounds.

-Fly the Star Trek Enterprise for $65 on Amazon today.
-(Previously $43, watch for a sale.)
+Fly the Star Trek Enterprise for $110 on Amazon today.

 The fun continues with Batman.
 This one is more of an RC plane than a drone, as we call them, but it’s still a fun toy to boot around the living room, stamping out crime.

-This particular model is on the pricey side, you can usually find a really cheap alternative for $10-$20 at your local toy store.
-That said, check out the Air Hogs Titan for $40 on Amazon today.
+You can usually find a really cheap alternative for $10-$20 at your local toy store, or check out the Air Hogs Titan for $60 on Amazon today.

 Points for creativity, Air Hogs added a propeller to a three bladed boomerang.
 I would have loved this as a child.
 The propeller forces the boomerang to spin fast enough that it can maintain flight.
 Precision is not the name of the game, but if this were a much larger and tougher machine, I’d be down at the park now giving it a try.

-Check out the 360 Hoverblade for $15 on Amazon today.
+Check out the 360 Hoverblade for $29 on Amazon today.
+Often sold for $18, watch for sales.

 So many more!